mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 ### 'Helper Method' Frames

-But to make sense of this, lets look at one type of `Frame`, known as `HelperMethodFrame` (above).
+But to make sense of this, let's look at one type of `Frame`, known as `HelperMethodFrame` (above).
 This is used when .NET code in the runtime calls into C++ code to do the heavy-lifting, often for performance reasons.
 One example is if you call `Environment.GetCommandLineArgs()` you end up [in this code](https://github.com/dotnet/coreclr/blob/master/src/System.Private.CoreLib/src/System/Environment.cs#L151-L180) (C#), but note that it ends up calling an `extern` method marked with `InternalCall`:

 ``` cs
 [MethodImplAttribute(MethodImplOptions.InternalCall)]
 private static extern string[] GetCommandLineArgsNative();
 ```

-This means that it the rest of the method is implemented in the runtime in C++, you can see how the method call is [wired up](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/ecalllist.h#L153), before ending up in [this method](https://github.com/dotnet/coreclr/blob/release/2.2/src/classlibnative/bcltype/system.cpp#L178-L221), which is shown below:
+This means that the rest of the method is implemented in the runtime in C++, you can see how the method call is [wired up](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/ecalllist.h#L153), before ending up `SystemNative::GetCommandLineArgs` [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/classlibnative/bcltype/system.cpp#L178-L221), which is shown below:

 ``` cpp
 FCIMPL0(Object*, SystemNative::GetCommandLineArgs)